OpenForestData/Harverster/README.md

 ## Deployment

 ## Contribution
-The project was performed by Whiteaster sp.z o.o., with register office in Chorzów, Poland - www.whiteaster.com and provided under the GNU GPL v.3 license to the Contracting Entity - Mammal Research Institute Polish Academy of Science in Białowieża, Poland.We are proud to release this project under an Open Source license.
+The project was performed by Whiteaster sp.z o.o., with register office in Chorzów, Poland - www.whiteaster.com and provided under the GNU GPL v.3 license to the Contracting Entity - Mammal Research Institute Polish Academy of Science in Białowieża, Poland.
+We are proud to release this project under an Open Source license.
 If you want to share your comments, impressions or simply contact us, please write to the following e-mail address: info@whiteaster.com